Top Ten Christmas Movies

 But when Ralphy does shoot his eye out, he has to make it seem like an accident.

-And who doesn't live the scene when the kid licks the flagpole and sticks his tongue to the cold metal?
+And who doesn't love the scene when the kid licks the flagpole and sticks his tongue to the cold metal?
 After seeing that movie as a kid, the first thing I did was lick a frozen flag pole, just to see if it would really stick.
 Let me warn you now, your tongue will stick to a frozen flag pole.
 Just a warning.

 6. A Charlie Brown Christmas: First airing in 1965, this animated special was one of CBS's most popular and successful special broadcasts.
 With the great jazz soundtrack by Vince Guaraldi and the memorable reading from the Gospel of Luke, this is a perennial family favorite.
 This movie appeals to all audiences.
 The animation will keep young children entertained and most adults love the reminder of their childhood Christmas's.